Feline Foster parent

 - Spare room or quiet area (required for cats) – a safe and secure space away from other animals which could be a spare room, bathroom or laundry

-- Care – many animals will require medication throughout their stay (training on how to medicate an animal is provided), and all will be to be monitored in terms of health and behaviour
+- Care – most animals will require medication throughout their stay (training on how to medicate an animal is provided)

 - Your love and patience